Skip to main content

 • Over 250,000 people are homeless, stuck in temporary accommodation, such as hostels and bed and breakfasts

-• in total, 17.5 million people are impacted by the housing emergency – living in overcrowded, dangerous, unstable or unaffordable housing.
+• Millions of people are impacted by the housing emergency – living in overcrowded, dangerous, unstable or unaffordable housing

 It's more than street homelessness